DragonRatTiger/CHPEditor/README.md

 Alongside being a personal project to further study C# & application development, I hope to also create a modern editor for Pomyu Charas.

 At this current stage, nothing can actually be edited.
 The only aspect of this application that works right now is the ability to preview bitmaps & animations.
 This application does the best that it currently can to preview the animations as-intended by FeelingPomu2nd.

+## For Development

+In order to develop/build CHPEditor yourself, you must have the [.NET 8 SDK](https://dotnet.microsoft.com/en-us/download/dotnet/8.0).

+CHPEditor was created primarily to run on Windows, but is also written in a way to have little to no barriers running on Linux.